 The production of regulations is the competence of the Basque Government: We attach the link to Legegunea, which contains all of the legally relevant information published by the Basque Government.

-Access to the Biodonostia HRI Contracting Party Profile(in Spanish).
+- Access to the Biodonostia HRI Contracting Party Profile.

 Management agreements and commissions

-Agreemenent list of the Biodonostia HRI – 2018 (in Spanish).
+Agreemenent and commission list of the Biodonostia HRI – 2020 (in Spanish).